 Criminology and Criminal Justice M.A.

-The Criminology and Criminal Justice Master’s program prepares you for leadership roles in various agencies and in the justice system.
+The Master of Arts in Criminology and Criminal Justice is designed to help you advance your career in criminal justice.
 With flexible paths and evening/online classes, our program is ideal for the working professional.
+Current Saint Anselm students may also consider the accelerated 4+1 option.

 To view degree requirements, click the "Academic Catalog" button, navigate to "Programs by Area: Majors and Minors," and select your program.